AbdelrahmanAshry/CV-Project/README.md

 ```

 ### Preprocessing:
-DataSet Preprocess: modify the data set to be loaded in a list then splitted into three sections Train,Validation and Test
+- **DataSet Preprocess**: modify the data set to be loaded in a list then splitted into three sections Train,Validation and Test
-Frame extraction: Extracts individual frames from videos.
+- **Frame Extraction**: Extracts individual frames from videos.
-Normalization & Resizing: Normalizes pixel values and resizes frames to the input dimensions for the VideoMAE model.
+- **Normalization & Resizing**: Normalizes pixel values and resizes frames to the input dimensions for the VideoMAE model.

 ### Evaluation:
 The model is evaluated after every epoch, showing: